AdguardTeam/AGLint/README.md

    - Yarn:
      - Globally: `yarn global add @adguard/aglint`
      - Locally: `yarn add -D @adguard/aglint`
-2. If you want to customize the default configuration, create a file named `aglint.config.json` in the root of your repo and add your custom configuration there.
-See [Configuration](#configuration) for more info.
-3. Run AGlint **in your project folder**:
+2. Run AGlint **in your project folder**:
    - NPM: `aglint lint` (or `npx aglint lint` if you installed it locally)
    - Yarn: `yarn aglint lint`

+That's all! :hugs: The linter will check all filter lists in your project and print the results to the console.

-That's it! :hugs: If you want to customize the default configuration, see [Configuration](#configuration) for more info.
-If you want to use `AGLint` programmatically, see [Use programmatically](#use-programmatically).
+*If you want to customize the default configuration, see [Configuration](#configuration) for more info.
+If you want to use `AGLint` programmatically, see [Use programmatically](#use-programmatically).*

 ## VSCode extension